awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 [6]runas:[1]user-name
 ```

-Here is an example of a correctly spacedAppSpec file:
+Here is an example of a correctly spaced AppSpec file:

 ```
 version: 0.0